Modern Foreign Languages

 Intent, Implementation, Impact

 At Pitton, the intention of our MFL curriculum is to develop an interest in and thirst for learning other languages.
-We aim to introduce the learning of the German language and the understanding of its culture in enjoyable and stimulating ways.
+We aim to introduce the learning of modern foreign language and the understanding of culture in enjoyable and stimulating ways.
 We hope to embed the essential skills of listening, reading, speaking and writing.
 We aim to build the children’s ‘culture capital’ so that they are aware of similarities and differences between cultures.
 In short, we hope to lay the foundations for future language learning.

 KS1 children are introduced to MFL through exploring other languages informally when studying another country.